BlockchainLabsNZ/personal_multisigs/audit/readme.md

 ## Conclusion

-We are sure that these Smart Contracts do not exhibit any known security vulnerabilities.
+We are confident that these Smart Contracts do not exhibit any known security vulnerabilities.
 Overall the code of smart contracts are well written and shows care taken by the developers to follow best practices and a strong knowledge of Solidity.
 Major functions are covered by tests which should increase confidence in the security of these contracts, and their maintainability in the future.

 <br><!-- ******************************************************** -->